facebook/react/docs/docs/reference-react.md

 Create and return a new [React element](/docs/rendering-elements.html) of the given type.
 The type argument can be either a tag name string (such as `'div'` or `'span'`), or a [React component](/docs/components-and-props.html) type (a class or a function).

-Convenience wrappers around `React.createElement()` for DOM components are provided by `React.DOM`.
-For example, `React.DOM.a(...)` is a convenience wrapper for `React.createElement('a', ...)`.
-They are considered legacy, and we encourage you to either use JSX or use `React.createElement()` directly instead.

 Code written with [JSX](/docs/introducing-jsx.html) will be converted to use `React.createElement()`.
 You will not typically invoke `React.createElement()` directly if you are using JSX.
 See [React Without JSX](/docs/react-without-jsx.html) to learn more.

 * * *